anvouk/adrctl/README.md

 ## Usage

 1. Open shell in your project
-2. Run `adrctl init`
-3. Create new ADR `adrctl new My awesome shining new feature`
+2. Create new ADR `adrctl new My awesome shining new feature`

-This will create the file `0001-my-awesome-shining-new-feature.md` with the short template inside.
+This will create the file `0001-my-awesome-shining-new-feature.md` with the short template inside the folder `docs/decisions`.

 You can list ADRs with `adrctl list`